Typically the weekend before or after EARTH DAY (CANCELLED IN 2020)

 Free parking, free admission

-Bring some cash for food trucks, native plant sale and opportunity drawing
+Bring some cash for food trucks and opportunity drawing

 On Earth Day we need you to take a stand so that together, we can show the world a new direction – to think about how we can protect our planet and preserve it for the future.
 Environmental partners will be on hand to show you what you can do.
-Booths will feature family friendly activities including arts and craft, science discovery, and face painting.
+Booths will feature family friendly activities including arts and craft, science discovery, and educational information.
 There will be a scavenger hunt with small prizes for all participants and entry in larger prize drawings.
-The day will be filled with live music.
+The day will be filled with live music from Danny Maika.

 Tickets are $1 ea * 6 for $5 * 25 for $20